dagraham/etm-tk/etmTk/help/OVERVIEW.md

 When *Delete* is chosen for a repeating item, a further choice is available:

 4. all previous instances

+Tip: Use *Reschedule* to enter a date for an undated item or to change the scheduled date for the item or the selected instance of a repeating item.
+All you have to do is enter the new (fuzzy parsed) datetime.

 ## Data Organization and Calendars